Millar Watt with an illustration for Sphere,

 WELCOME to this site featuring the comic strip POP and its pioneering creator John Millar Watt.

-Millar Watt, as he was known, was an artist whose work encompassed four genres of commercial and fine art : cartooning, illustration, advertising and painting.
+Millar Watt, as he was known, was an artist whose work exceptionally, embraced no less than four genres of commercial and fine art : Cartooning, Illustration, Advertising and Painting.

-His cartoon creation POP was lauded “The Champagne of British humour” making loyal fans amongst readers of the British tabloid Daily Sketch from its introduction in May 1921 and worldwide thereafter, as syndication brought POP to readerships around the globe from 1929 until the 'paper's demise in the early 1970s.
+His cartoon creation POP was lauded “The Champagne of British humour” making loyal fans amongst readers of the British tabloid Daily Sketch from its introduction in May 1921.
+Thereafter, worldwide syndication brought POP to readerships around the globe from 1929 until the paper's subsumption into its sister paper, The Daily Mail in the early '70s.

-Millar's daily drawing of POP's exploits engaged his daily readers on a universally shared theme - that observation of the ebb and flow of life that is not uncommon among artists.
-He also managed to keep up an equally demanding career in commercial illustration and advertising which kept him busy at his drawing board well into retirement.
+Millar's daily drawing of POP's exploits engaged his daily readers on a universal theme, that observation of the ebb and flow of life that is not uncommon among artists.
+He maintained an equivalently demanding career in illustration and advertising which kept him at his drawing board well into retirement.
 In this way Millar's work was inspired by, and drew inextricably upon life with his wife and children, later grandchildren, and the work of three generations of his artist family also features in these pages.

 John Millar Watt and steed, Amiens, France 1917.
 Millar recalled that his horse bolted when the flash-bulb exploded for this photograph.

-Born in 1895, Millar was of that era of young men and women whose early careers and aspirations were cast aside in favour of war service.
+Born in 1895, Millar was of that era of young people whose early careers and aspirations were set aside in favour of war service.
 Millar served on the front lines of the French and Italian Fronts throughout World War One.

 My Wife.
 Oil on canvas board by Millar Watt.

-The pottery vase reappears in Louise's painting of hydrangea blooms.
+The pottery vase reappears in a painting of hydrangea blooms by Louise Watt

 Amy Sewing.
 The Studio, Dedham